plvu99/Sales-Performance-and-Customer-Behavior-Analysis-Using-SQL/README.md

 Summarizing business metrics such as:

-* total sales revenue
+* Total sales revenue
-* number of orders
+* Number of orders
-* monthly order trends
+* Monthly order trends

 Example: